 Hotels in Greece can vary greatly both among the islands and on the mainland, from luxury and chain hotels, to chic boutique hotels with personalised service, and those aimed at the package market complete with outdoor pools and meals all-inclusive.
 Booking for the high season (Jul-Aug) is essential.
 The highest concentrations of 4-star and 5-star hotels are to be found in Athens and on the islands of Santorini, Mykonos, Rhodes and Crete.
 Hotels are graded using the international star system, though visitors should note that standards are not always the same from one country to the next.
-Beware also that hotel rooms (and bathrooms) in Europe tend to be smaller than those in the US.

 Grading: There is the Hotelstars Union grading system from 1 to 5 stars.

 The equivalent of a B&B, a Greek pension offers basic accommodation with breakfast but no restaurant as such.
 They are usually family-run and purpose-built, and found mainly on the coast and islands, offering a cheaper alternative to a xenodoheio (hotel).

 Likewise, a xenona is a guesthouse, set in an old traditional mansion or villa furnished with antiques and rugs.
 They are more atmospheric and found mainly in the mountains, and may have extras such as log fires in the bedrooms, and occasionally their own restaurants.

 There is a wide network of official campsites (www.panhellenic-camping-union.gr).
 Most offer facilities such as showers, toilets and a cafe, and some also have a small shop, a restaurant and sports facilities.
 Many of the best ones are on the islands, close to the sea.
 For details, contact the Greek National Tourism Organisation (see Important Addresses).

 Note: Visitors are not permitted to camp anywhere other than on registered sites.